-In connection with the Compensation and Organization Committee's review of our 2021 executive compensation program, the Compensation and Organization Committee directly engaged Frederic W. Cook & Co., Inc. ("Cook") as an outside compensation consultant to perform a review of executive compensation, including a market benchmarking assessment.
-Cook assisted the Compensation and Organization Committee with evaluating our compensation philosophy and providing guidance in administering our compensation program.
-Cook does not provide any other services to the Company.
-The Compensation and Organization Committee has determined that the work of Cook has not raised any conflict of interest.
+In connection with the Compensation and Organization Committee's review of our 2022 executive compensation program, the Compensation and Organization Committee directly engaged Coda Advisors LLC ("Coda") to act as its outside compensation consultant to perform a review of executive compensation, including a market benchmarking assessment.
+Coda assisted the Compensation and Organization Committee with evaluating our compensation philosophy and providing guidance in administering our compensation program.
+Coda does not provide any other services to the Company.
+The Compensation and Organization Committee has determined that the work of Coda has not raised any conflict of interest.

-The Compensation and Organization Committee reviewed a report prepared by Cook reflecting a benchmarking review of our executive compensation program, including base salary, cash incentive and equity award levels for our executives, compared to competitive practice for companies in related businesses of similar size and market value.
-The competitive compensation data was analyzed for an 18-company peer group of publicly traded medical device and technology companies using the most recent annual meeting proxy statements, annual reports and 8-K filings.
-The 18 companies included in the peer group were:
+The Compensation and Organization Committee reviewed a report prepared by Coda reflecting a benchmarking review of our executive compensation program, including base salary, cash incentive and equity award levels for our executives, compared to competitive practice for companies in related businesses of similar size and market value.
+The competitive compensation data was analyzed for a 17-company peer group of publicly traded medical device and technology companies using the most recent annual meeting proxy statements, annual reports and 8-K filings.
+The 17 companies included in the peer group were:

-Antares Pharma, Inc. • Cutera, Inc. MiMedx Group, Inc. AtriCure, Inc. Glaukos Corporation Nevro Corp.
-Axogen, Inc. • Inogen, Inc. SeaSpine Holdings Corp. • Axonics, Inc. • Intersect ENT, Inc. STAAR Surgical Company Cardiovascular Systems, Inc. • iRhythm Technologies, Inc. Surmodics, Inc. • CryoLife, Inc. • LeMaitre Vascular, Inc. Tandem Diabetes Care, Inc.
+Antares Pharma, Inc. • Cutera, Inc. MiMedx Group, Inc. Artivion, Inc. Glaukos Corporation Nevro Corp.
+AtriCure, Inc. • Inogen, Inc. SeaSpine Holdings Corp.
+Axogen, Inc. • Intersect ENT, Inc. STAAR Surgical Company • Axonics, Inc. • iRhythm Technologies, Inc. • Surmodics, Inc. Cardiovascular Systems, Inc. LeMaitre Vascular, Inc.

 Although the Compensation and Organization Committee does not rely solely on benchmarking to determine any element of compensation or overall compensation, the Compensation and Organization Committee does believe that compensation data is important to the competitive positioning of the Company's compensation levels.
 The Committee utilized this data to assess whether our executive compensation falls within a competitive range against industry norms.
-For 2021, the Committee generally targeted the 50th percentile of our peer group for benchmarking purposes.
+For 2022, the Committee generally targeted the 50th percentile of our peer group for benchmarking purposes.